buda-base/buda-iiif-presentation/README.md

 This uses S3 to fetch a dimension.json file, using the default credential provider, make sure the correct environment vars / properties are set.

+## TODO

+- seeAlso with the link to the BDRC data
+- permalink of the manifest?

 ## Copyright and License

 All the code and API are `Copyright (C) 2017 Buddhist Digital Resource Center` and are under the [Apache 2.0 Public License](LICENSE).